MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/sql-server-management-pack-sql-server-monitoring-pool.md

 You can configure **SQL Server Monitoring Pool** manually by adding custom gateways and management servers.
 Custom management server resource pools are also supported for [Agentless](sql-server-management-pack-monitoring-modes.md#configuring-agentless-monitoring-mode) monitoring mode.

-To configure SQL Server Monitoring Pool, perform the following steps:
+To configure SQL Server Monitoring Pool, follow these steps:

 1. Navigate to **Administration | Resource Pools** and in the list of resource pools, right-click **SQL Server Monitoring Pool**.